rwaldron/johnny-five/docs/servo-array.md

 ##### Servos on pins 9 and 10

-Basic example with servos connected to pins 9 and 10.
+Servos connected to pins 9 and 10.
 Requires servos on pins that support PWM (usually denoted by ~).

 ![docs/breadboard/servo-two.png](breadboard/servo-two.png)<br>